In Conversation | Sydney

 Program

-Drawing on Tracey Spicer’s lived experience of long COVID, her advocacy as Ambassador for the Australian POTS Foundation and Purple Our World, and Patron of the Pancreatic Cancer Alliance, the discussion will examine how serious illness reshapes identity, work and family.
+The dialogue will draw on Tracey Spicer’s lived experience of long COVID, her advocacy as Ambassador for the Australian POTS Foundation and Purple Our World, and Patron of the Pancreatic Cancer Alliance, and examine how serious illness reshapes identity, work and family.

-The event will explore themes from Spicer’s book Man Made: How the bias of the past is being built into the future, including how historical male dominant medical research risks encoding gender bias into emerging AI tools and clinical algorithms, with future implications for women's health.
+They will explore themes from Spicer’s book Man Made: How the bias of the past is being built into the future, including how historical male-dominant medical research risks encoding gender bias into emerging AI tools and clinical algorithms, with future implications for women's health.

 Speakers